dc232/Google_test_task/README.md

 ```

 ## How can I see/know the infrastructure that I have created without the GCP user interface?
-You can view the infrastruce created through the
+You can view the infrastructure created through the
 ```
 terraform show
 ```